cllebrun/cllebrun.github.io/labs/4.1 Lab IoT - Simulator - Node-RED/README.md

     ![IOT App IN node](./images/iot-appnode.png)

 1. In the Authentication type field, select **Quickstart** from the pull-down list.
-Enter the Device ID field and click OK.
+Enter the Device ID field (you get it from the web simulator) and click OK.
 <br />*Make sure that the device id is entered in lowercase, and that there are no leading or trailing space characters.*

 1. Look for the **Deploy** button in the upper right hand corner of your Node-RED workspace.
 The deploy button is now red; click it to deploy your flow.